caikit/caikit/docs/adrs/020-model-management-abstractions.md

 * They relied on an ordered list of configured objects to discover the right loader instance which was hard to configure in a running server since lists are not well supported with environment variables
     * This also did not allow explicit specification of a loader for a model where mulitple loaders in the list could work, so you could not load one model one way and another a different way

+Prior to `018` and `019`, the `module_backend` abstraction was explicitly tasked with performing "internal distribution" (distributing the work of a given module to some framework, requiring specific knowledge of the algorithm implemented by the module).
+With `018` and `019`, `module_backend` was extended to also support "external distribution" (distributing the whole operation of a given module as a black box without knowledge of the module's algorithm).
+This was at the heart of what lead to the confusion, so in this ADR we walk that back and split those responsibilities between `module_backend` (responsible for "internal distribution") and `loader` (responsible for "external distribution").

 ## Decision

 * The `SharedTrainBackend` an `SharedLoadBackend` abstract classes will be removed